CommodoreOS/PCUAE/README.md

 ![PCUAE BOOT SCREEN](https://i.ibb.co/9YkHd7f/PCU-Anniversary-Edition.jpg)

-NEW RC5 out now of PCUAE 3.1.0, releases are here...
+NEW PCUAE 3.2.0, releases are here...
 [https://github.com/CommodoreOS/PCUAE/releases](https://github.com/CommodoreOS/PCUAE/releases)

+New Facebook Group now... https://www.facebook.com/groups/pcuae

 Alot of work has gone in to this version to make sure everything runs as it should, thanks Davy for the help, fixing scripts and that, PCUAE is now to big for one person to work on, it would take to long to release it between versions.